0atman/hacking-mandarin-sphinx/word-order.md

 AUTHORS

+       The original version was created during the Shang Dynasty, informal development continued until 1912 when modern standardisation was started, this version formalised in 1956.

+LISCENCE

        Public Domain

-       The original version was developed during the Shang Dynasty

 AVAILABILITY